marcs-feh/z-lua/README.md

 ## Defining archives using Lua

-You can use lua code to define a list of archives like so
+You can use lua code to define a list of archives like so:

 ```lua
 --- example.lua